GMP for Clinical Trials Manufacture and Supply Training

 Keeping up with the changing legislation for clinical trials provides challenges for all those working with investigational medicinal products.
 This highly interactive training course teaches you all you need to know about international GMP regulations and requirements for the manufacture, control, storage and distribution of medicines to be used in clinical trials manufacture.

-Using practical exercises (e.g. the Tic Tac double dummy packaging exercise), our clinical trial GMP training tutors help you to gain a better understanding of the ever-changing world of clinical supply and its legislation.
-Our tutors are ex-MHRA inspectors and experts in the field of clinical trials manufacturing and regulatory requirements, and teach you simple and pragmatic ways of working designed to help you better meet the needs of the regulators.
+Using practical exercises, our clinical trial GMP training tutors help you to gain a better understanding of the ever-changing world of clinical supply and its legislation.
+Our tutors are a combination of ex MHRA inspectors and current IMP QPs, and teach you simple and pragmatic ways of working designed to help you better meet the needs of the regulators.

 This course is approved by the Royal Society of Chemistry and is suitable for its members’ continuing professional development.

 Key Learning Objectives